rymdkraftverk/level1/docs/once.md

 **id** | String | Used with `get` and `remove` **labels** | Array (String) | Used to group behaviors together

-## Misc
+## Note

-The behavior object will be removed on the next game update, once its callback is executed.
+After the callback is called the behavior will be removed on the next update

-## Example
+## Examples

+TODO: Better and more examples (less abstract examples)

 ```js
 const delay = 60